schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 Let's summarize our goals:

-- Use DNS resolver for the management VPN networks
+- Use a DNS resolver for the management and VPN networks
 - Resolve private domain hostnames for management and VPN networks
 - Prevent DNS leaks from Unbound to the ISP WAN gateway
 - Use DNS forwarding for other networks